-Many HR discussions revolve around how to improve specific processes such as payroll, performance management and recruitment.
+Many HR discussions revolve around how to improve specific processes such as recruiting, payroll and benefits administration or performance management and recruitment.
 However, these and other HR processes make up a much larger whole that deserves attention: employee lifecycle management (ELM).

-Valuing strong ELM at your organization is key to attracting and retaining top talent and supporting the company’s bottom line.
+Valuing strong lifecycle management at your organization is key to attracting and retaining top talent and supporting the company’s bottom line.

-Employee lifecycle management is defined as the tools, processes and management structures that support the total experience of an employee at their company, from beginning to end.
-There are six specific phases of the employee lifecycle Let’s take a quick look at each of these phases.
+ELM is defined as the tools, processes and management structures that support the total experience of an employee at their company, from beginning to end.
+There are six specific phases of the employee lifecycle:

-Outreach: the employee lifecycle begins not when the individual is hired for a position at your company, but when they first become interested in a vacancy.
-There are many channels of outreach including, social media and online job boards.
+Outreach: an employee’s lifecycle begins when an individual first becomes interested in an open position; today, there are many channels of outreach including, social media and online job boards.

-Onboarding: takes place after a job offer is accepted, and when new hires are brought up-to-speed on the company’s policies and procedures while learning the ropes of their positions.
+Onboarding: what happens after a job offer is accepted including, how new hires are brought up-to-speed on the company’s policies and procedures while learning the ropes of their positions

-Performance management: processes that help evaluate and recognize employees for their work, such as annual reviews and recognition programs.
+Performance: processes that help evaluate and recognize employees for their work, such as annual reviews and recognition programs

-Development: comes along once the employee has moved out of the new hire phase and established himself as a skilled team member.
-Managers work with the employee to identify his professional roles and develop a plan to meet them.
+Development: once an employee has moved out of the new hire phase and is established as a skilled team member, managers work with the employee to identify a professional path and to develop a plan to help the employee achieve their goals

-Off-boarding: the last stage in the lifecycle, when employees leave the company due to their own volition or layoffs/firing.
+Off-boarding: the last stage in the lifecycle, when employees leave the company, voluntarily or involuntarily

 The value of employee lifecycle management

-ELM is a function that HR departments at every kind of company should prioritize because it deals with an organization’s most critical asset: its people.
-When employees are supported at every stage of their careers, they feel valued by their companies and confident that they can achieve their goals which translates into high job satisfaction and loyalty.
+Managing the employee lifecycle is a function that HR departments at every company should prioritize because it involves the company’s most critical asset: its people.
+When employees are supported at every stage of their careers, they feel valued and confident that they can achieve their goals which translates into high job satisfaction and loyalty.

 However, simply saying that your company practices good ELM is not enough – the principles have to be put into practice in a dynamic and effective way.